OlegKovalevJava/CashMachine/README.md

 1. Add or remove a client
 2. Request a client's balance
 3. TakeMoney or putMoney from the client's balance
-4. Each operation is recorded in the database but getOperationList will be implemented in Stage 2
-5. If the client is not found, the requester receives a message:
+4. If the client is not found, the requester receives a message:
    "user with this id was not found"

 Additional information: